Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Vectors

 the last four of which we only find numerically.
 Due to the triangular structure resulting from Buchberger's algorithm, there will be equations (at least one) containing only $y_5$ and one other single variable.
 For each value of $y_5$ taken from (\ref{y5solutions}), they reduce to single-variable polynomials the roots of which can be determined to desired numerical accuracy; etc. Keeping track of all possible branches we obtain $48$ vectors that satisfy the Eqs. (\ref{F00}).

 Having determined the candidates for columns of MU Hadamard matrices, we calculate the inner products among all pairs of the 48 vectors.
 It turns out that there are 16 different ways to group them into bases of $\mathbb{C}^{6}$.
 However, no two of these bases are MU with respect to each other.
-Consequently, it is possible to form at most 16 different \emph{triples} of MU bases which include $F_6$, but it also follows that the Fourier matrix $F_6$ (or any other unitarily equivalent element of the Heisenberg-Weyl group \cite{grassl04}) \emph{cannot} be part of three MU Hadamard matrices giving rise to four MU bases.
+Consequently, it is possible to form at most 16 different \emph{triples} of MU bases which include $F_6$.
+It also follows that the Fourier matrix $F_6$ (or any other unitarily equivalent element of the Heisenberg-Weyl group \cite{grassl04}) \emph{cannot} be supplemented by two MU Hadamard matrices--no four MU bases can exist.

 There are, however, many choices other than $H=F_6$ for a dephased Hadamard matrix in dimension six.
 In Sec. \ref{Results}, we will repeat the calculations just presented for a large sample of currently known Hadamard matrices.
 Before doing so, we will discuss the fact that we are able to construct the desired vectors only approximately.
 In the following section we show that sufficiently high numerical accuracy allows us to draw \emph{rigorous} conclusions about the properties of the exact vectors.